U.S. Embassy Montevideo, Uruguay - MTV

 What happens after visa approval

 Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a page in your passport.
-Please review your visa to make sure there are no spelling errors.
+Please review your visa to make sure there are no spelling or biographical errors.
 In some cases (paper cases only - not the electronic ones) we will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
 Do not open this envelope.
 You must carry it with you; do not put it in your checked luggage.
 Carry with you the X-rays results that the doctor will give you, and give them to the U.S. immigration authorities, if required.

 When You Should Travel – You must enter the United States before the expiration date on your visa, which is usually six months from the date of printing.
-Your visa cannot be extended and all fees are nonrefundable.
+Your visa cannot be extended, and all fees are non-refundable.
 The principal applicant must enter before or at the same time as other family members with visas.
 Unless they are eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their 21st birthday to avoid losing their immigrant status.

 Information for New Immigrants – Please visit the USCIS web page for helpful information on moving to the United States.
 You can read their publication “Welcome to the United States: A Guide for New Immigrants” online.